The Small Charities Scholarship thanks to Small Non-Profits Alliance.

 This education initiative is made possible by the Small Non-Profits Alliance, an online community specifically dedicated to supporting small charities to connect, learn and grow.

 Applications for 2022 will open in mid-2022.
 For more information visit the Small Non-Profits Alliance here: https://smallnonprofits.com.au/resources/the-small-charities-scholarship/

 This scholarship is offered by the FIA Foundation to enable an early career fundraiser to gain a comprehensive foundation in best practice fundraising by studying the Fundraising Institute Australia’s Certificate of Professional Fundraising.
 Applicants must be a current individual member or staff of organisation member of FIA with a minimum of one year’s experience in fundraising (either volunteer or paid).

 Applications for this scholarship will open in April 2022.

 Aimed at mid-career fundraisers looking to advance their skills, thanks to BMS Group.

-The BMS Scholarship is provided to support the continuing professional development of the future leaders of fundraising.
+The BMS Scholarship provides support to the future leaders of fundraising.
 This scholarship is open to current individual members or staff of organisation members of FIA who have a minimum of three years’ experience in professional fundraising to be awarded a place on the Diploma of Professional Fundraising.
-This is a fully paid scholarship for the awarded recipient with study to be undertaken from May 2020.
-Applications for 2020 are now closed.
+This is a fully paid scholarship for the awarded recipient with study to be undertaken in 2021.

 Proudly sponsored by